Tandem Free Operation: Active Equipment

 These equipment are typically at the edge of the core networks that acts as a gateway between mobile core networks (IP based) and digital PSTN networks.
 Mobile core IP networks carry voice encoded in the form of one of the GSM/UMTS codecs (e.g.: GSM AMR).
 When this has to be carried over a G.711/PCM based PSTN network, the gateway equipment transcodes from GSM/UMTS codec to G.711 PCM samples.
 This results in a certain loss of voice quality.

 A single G.711/PCM sample is an 8-bit value and is sampled at the rate of 8 kHz.
-Hence, the bandwidth requirement is 64kbit/s, with each bit corresponding to 8kbit/s.
+Hence, the bandwidth requirement is 64 kbit/s, with each bit corresponding to 8 kbit/s.

 TFO is a mechanism that steals least significant bits (LSBs) of PCM samples to literally embed the bits from encoded stream.
-Since most GSM/UMTS codec rates are around the range of 8kbit/s to 16kbit/s (and higher rates of up to 32kbit/s for 16 kHz sampled Wide Band codecs), one needs to steal only about 1 or 2 LSBs of total 8 bits.
+Since most GSM/UMTS codec rates are around the range of 8 kbit/s to 16 kbit/s (and higher rates of up to 32 kbit/s for 16 kHz sampled Wide Band codecs), one needs to steal only about 1 or 2 LSBs of total 8 bits.
 This aspect is very important, as, if there is a breakage in TFO connection, the upper most significant bits (MSBs) can still be used to carry transcoded G.711/PCM sample values.
 The degradation due to loss of 1 or 2 LSBs is not much.

 The remote transcoder equipment then extracts the encoded stream from LSBs of PCM samples and reconstructs it as codec frames and then sent as though it was encoded by itself, thereby virtually avoiding two iterations of trancoding.